Riyaksharma/mcp-instana/README.md

 ### Tool Categories

-You can optimize server performance by enabling only the tool categories you need:
+You can optimize server performance by enabling only the tool & prompts categories you need:

 ```bash
 # List all available categories